Flavio-coding/debian-autoupdater/README.md

 # debian-autoupdater
-A simple sh script that updates the apt repos at 16:30 every day
+A simple sh script that updates the apt repos at a defined hour every day

 1. Run `sudo apt install curl -y`.